 LOCATION: Washington, D.C.

-CLIENT: Phase I: District of Columbia, Phase II: Department of Energy and Environment
+CLIENT: District of Columbia, Department of Energy and Environment

 CONSTRUCTION YEAR: Phase I: 2017, Phase II: 2018

-Phase II – This phase builds on the previous Phase I study.
-Utilizing the measurement data collected in Phase I, the consultant team will compute various supplemental noise metrics (Lmax, Leq, Time Above Level, etc.) identified by the U.S. Department of Defense (DOD) Noise Working Group to further quantify noise impacts and changes in aircraft noise due to arrivals and departures at Ronald Reagan Washington National Airport (DCA).
-Additional long term field measurements will also be conducted.
-Specifically, the results of the analysis will compute the change in noise exposure due to airspace modifications made from the Next Generation Air Transportation System (NextGen) initiative.
-The consultant team will also quantify the community impacts (e.g., sleep disturbance, speech interference) according to national standards.
-Additionally, we will identify and encourage improvements and changes to existing noise abatement procedures and practices to reduce aircraft noise impact over the District.
-Specific noise mitigation recommendations will be developed for presentation to airport management, the Metropolitan Washington Airport Authority (MWAA), and to the Federal Aviation Administration (FAA).
-The primary beneficiary of this project will be the District residents, as the goal of the project is to reduce DCA aircraft noise impacts and improve residents’ quality of life through aircraft noise reduction.
-The estimated date for this project is by September 2018.
+Phase II – This phase built on the previous Phase I study.
+Utilizing the measurement data collected in Phase I, the consultant team computed various supplemental noise metrics (Lmax, Leq, Time Above Level, etc.) to further quantify noise impacts and changes in aircraft noise due to arrivals and departures at Ronald Reagan Washington National Airport (DCA).
+Additional long-term field measurements were conducted and the consultant team quantified the community impacts (e.g., sleep disturbance, speech interference) according to national standards.
+Additionally, we identified and encouraged improvements and changes to existing noise abatement procedures and practices to reduce aircraft noise impact over the District.
+Specific noise mitigation recommendations were developed for presentation to airport management, the Metropolitan Washington Airport Authority (MWAA), and to the Federal Aviation Administration (FAA).
+The primary beneficiary of this project is the District residents, as the goal of the project is to reduce DCA aircraft noise impacts and improve residents’ quality of life through aircraft noise reduction.